 There’s nothing wrong with being eclectic in design, which BTW, the word “eclectic” also comes to us courtesy of the Greeks and translates roughly into “choosing the best.”
 If you’re looking to add a touch of contemporary to your Dutch colonial, consider a more modern-style porch complete with a shed roof and plenty of glass.

 Do you have a possible porch location above ground level?
 If so, that’s great because you can add a porch and create a covered carport with one renovation.

 You can minimize your thinking about porch renovation by looking at some porticos – which is almost a porticus.
 I’m talking about some impressive columns defining an entry, greenery to soften the transition, and exposed rafters to provide the perfect jungle gym for vinery or perhaps even grapes.
 If you want quick and easy (relatively speaking), here are some

 Renovating a porch can have a myriad of positive effects on your home but the most important may be the ability to change how the house functions on the interior.
 Connecting a screened-in porch to a dining room instantly gives you a space to swirl some wine and enjoy a fine cigar – without stinking up the joint.
 Add some French doors and voila, you get a double-sided view to the great outdoors and plenty of room for maneuvering.

 Proper placement of a new or renovated porch can also change how a house flows by giving you an exterior foyer – a place for welcome mats, umbrella stands, muddy boots, hooks for coats and rain gear – maybe even some cubbies for toys and lawn tools.
 So, if you’re trying to free up some space, provide more room for entertaining or just spruce up your curb appeal, look no further than your front or back porch.

-If you’d like to explore some porch renovation ideas as a part of your home renovation, give us a call for a free consultation.
+If you’d like to explore some porch renovation ideas as a part of your home renovation, give us a call or contact us online for a free consultation.